Baby Feeding: Thoughts from a Dentist

 There are numerous baby juices available in the supermarkets, all claiming to be vital to health and the claims can be very misleading.
 The truth is the only drinks which are healthy for teeth are milk and plain water.
 Breast milk, infant formula and water should be the only drinks your child if offered up to 12 months of age.
 Ensure only your baby’s usual milk or plain water is placed in a baby’s bottle.

-After 12 months old, dental health recommendations state that drinks other than milk, water (or diluted fruit juice (1 part juice to 10 parts water) with a meal) are not recommended for children aged under 5 years.
+After 12 months old, dental health recommendations state that drinks other than milk or water are not recommended for children aged under 5 years.
 Even drinks which say ‘no added sugar’ or ‘sugar free’ can be damaging to teeth, and can also give little ones a preference for sweet tastes too.

 Sippy not sucky